Arsenal ask Premier League to postpone their north London derby with Tottenham

 By PA Staff published

-Arsenal have requested for Sunday’s north London derby at Tottenham to be postponed.
+Arsenal have asked for Sunday’s north London derby at Tottenham to be postponed.

-The Gunners are scheduled to make the short journey to face their rivals in the Premier League this weekend but have a host of players missing due to coronavirus, injury, suspension and the Africa Cup of Nations.
+The Gunners have a host of players missing due to coronavirus, injury, suspension and the Africa Cup of Nations ahead of the Premier League clash.

-Martin Odegaard missed Thursday’s goalless Carabao Cup semi-final first-leg draw at Liverpool due to Covid while the likes of Emile Smith Rowe and Takehiro Tomiyasu had been ruled out through injury.

-Cedric Soares was forced off early at Anfield with Bukayo Saka also taking a knock and Granit Xhaka’s first-half red card further depleting manager Mikel Arteta’s ranks.
-And with Thomas Partey, Mohamed Elneny, Nicolas Pepe and Pierre-Emerick Aubameyang all away at the Africa Cup of Nations, the Spurs clash could be rescheduled.

 A club statement on Friday read: “We can confirm we have made an application to the Premier League for the postponement of Sunday’s north London derby against Tottenham Hotspur.